hashicorp/design-system/website/docs/components/side-nav/partials/code/how-to-use_OLD.md

 SideNav does not exist as a single out of the box HDS component.
 Instead, it consists of a number of lower-level building block components consumers can use to assemble their own SideNav implementation.

-**Note:** The `Hds::SideNav` component, which contains the child components, doesn't have an intrinsic width (it's 100% of the parent).
-This responsibility is delegated to the wrapping element in the consumer's codebase.
+**Note:** The `Hds::SideNav` component, which contains the child components, doesn’t have an intrinsic width (it’s 100% of the parent).
+This responsibility is delegated to the wrapping element in the consumer’s codebase.

 ### Basic example using typical SideNav components